 Xin Nian Kuai Le

 Pronounced "sheen neean kwai luh," kuai le means "happy" or "joyous," and xin nian means "new year."
-Xin nian kuai le is a great way to say happy new year in Chinese to friends without using a reference to money.
+Xin nian kuai le is a great way to say happy new year in Chinese to friends without referencing money.

-Gong Hey Fat Choy in Cantonese is the equivalent of gong xi fa cai in Mandarin, or simply "congratulations and prosperity."
+Gong Hey Fat Choy in Cantonese is the equivalent of gong xi fa cai in Mandarin, simply meaning "congratulations and prosperity."